Foster Family Network

 Why become a foster parent with ChildNet/Foster Family Network?
 Here are some reasons why our program makes us stand out from the rest:

-ChildNet’s Intensive Treatment Foster Care Program (ITFC) provides specialized mental health and behavioral services to children who have suffered multiple complex traumas, multiple psychiatric hospitalizations, and multiple failed placements in the foster care system.
-Our Intensive Treatment Foster Care program utilizes the team approach to work with our youth, our foster parents and, when possible, birth families or long-term permanent family placements, to help the youth transition out of congregate living to the least restrictive environment possible.
+ChildNet’s Intensive Services Foster Care Program (ISFC) provides specialized mental health and behavioral services to children who have suffered multiple complex traumas, multiple psychiatric hospitalizations, and multiple failed placements in the foster care system.
+Our Intensive Services Foster Care program utilizes the team approach to work with our youth, our foster parents and, when possible, birth families or long-term permanent family placements, to help the youth transition out of congregate living to the least restrictive environment possible.
 Providing individualized mental health and behavioral services in a home-based setting allows foster children to gain skills for future success in their living arrangements and preparation for successful transition into adulthood.

 MENTAL HEALTH / PSYCHIATRIC SERVICES